All the Places You Can Go on an Oman Road Trip With a 2WD Car

 A further 30 minutes away is Oman’s most famous valley, Wadi Shab.
-Once you’ve parked and taken the motorised boat across the river, allow 45 minutes each way for the trek.
+Once you’ve parked and taken the motorised boat across the river, allow 45 minutes each way for the trek through one of the country’s best wadi.
 Expect your heart rate to rise as you clamber up and down the rocks while lush cliffs tower high above you.
 Even with the presence of pipelines, the wadi embodies Oman’s rugged beauty.
 At the end is a pool and if you swim through the gap in the rocks, you’ll reach a waterfall.
 Don’t linger too long, though; the last boat back departs at 5 p.m.

 If you have an extra day, a 4WD SUV and an experienced driver, you can visit the quieter Wadi Tiwi.
 I didn’t have any of those and wouldn’t recommend going without them because it’s a steep and narrow road.
 I did, however, get invited to stay with a local in the village, so I compressed the drive from Qalhat to Sharqiyah sands into the next day.